top of page

 COPY EDITING

 A copy edit is the minute examination of the mechanics of your writing.
 It helps create the most readable version of your work, improving clarity, coherency, consistency, and correctness.
 The goal is to bridge any remaining gaps between the author's intent and the reader's understanding.
 A copy edit makes sure your manuscript is not riddled with bad grammar, spelling mistakes or glaring inconsistencies.
 It will break up your fifty-word sentences into smaller ones that readers won't skim, and catch scenes where your antagonist is wearing sunglasses and spectacles at the same time.
 It will save your tone and style from unintentionally wild shifts between sections and will pull your manuscript together page by page.
-Our copy edits examine and correct the following elements in your work: Word usage and repetition Dialogue tags Usage of numbers or numerals POV/tense (to fix any unintentional shifts) Descriptive inconsistencies (character descriptions, locations, blocking, etc.) Logic, so that the reader is able to follow the story without distraction Readability, so that your readers stay on the page and immerse themselves in your prose Ballpark prices bounce at about $0.030 per word.
+Our copy edits examine and correct the following elements in your work: Word usage and repetition Dialogue tags Usage of numbers or numerals POV/tense (to fix any unintentional shifts) Descriptive inconsistencies (character descriptions, locations, blocking, etc.) Logic, so that the reader is able to follow the story without distraction Readability, so that your readers stay on the page and immerse themselves in your prose.

 PROOFREADING

 Proofreading is the final step in the editing process.
 It’s the ultimate polish on your final files before they go to the printer or digital press.
 Ensuring that a manuscript is free from tiny spelling and punctuation errors is critical.
 Many authors even hire more than one proofreader, double-checking that absolutely no mistakes get through.
 Proofreading requires a keen eye for detail and a systematic method for spotting every subtle error and typographical mistake.
 Copy editing and proofreading may also be combined at a discount rate.
 Review: The text is checked for grammar, style, syntax and word repetitions.
 For a 12-15 page document, we calculate about 3-4 hours work.
 Short case reports can be finished in 2 hours.
 Detailed review: In addition to a standard review, this contains the study of the literature and the adaptation of the work in the context of which it will be published.
 Time requirement for a 12-15 page document is about 4 to 5 hours.
 In the shell of a nut, this means that if your text is poorly written, contains many errors, needs to be re-written or is not understandable, the correction will take longer.
 If your text needs only moderate correction, the correction will take less time.
-Have some pudding with your proof at roughly $0.021 per word.

 TIME